 The Company's principal activity is to act as a finance company.
 The Company in itself does not have substantial assets and is a special purpose vehicle set up to raise finance for the business of the FES Group.
-The parent company, FES Projects Ltd was set up as a property and holding company, which is expected to receive annual streams of income from the long-term lease agreements entered into with companies forming part of the FES Group.
+The parent company, FES Projects Ltd was set up as the holding company of the Group, and is principally engaged in investing in, acquiring, holding and/or managing any land, building or other property for the purpose of deriving income therefrom.